kelvinbasseyjohn1-jpg/AI-ESG-2025/README.md

-# AI-ESG-2025
+# AI Adoption and ESG-Related Management Practices in UK Firms
-AI adoption and ESG analysis
+(Contents identical to chat version; dataset not included.)